wowsims/tbc/README.md

+# This is the old TBC Sim, released in 2019.
+This version is not maintained nor monitored.
+TBC Anniversary is being supported at [https://github.com/wowsims/tbc-new](https://github.com/wowsims/tbc-new)

 Welcome to the WoW TBC Classic simulator!
 If you have questions or are thinking about contributing, [join our discord](https://discord.gg/jJMPr9JWwx "https://discord.gg/jJMPr9JWwx") to chat!

 The primary goal of this project is to provide a framework that makes it easy to build a DPS sim for any class/spec, with a polished UI and accurate results.
 Each community will have ownership / responsibility over their portion of the sim, to ensure accuracy and that their community is represented.
 By having all the individual sims on the same engine, we can also have a combined 'raid sim' for testing raid compositions.